oasisprotocol/old-docs/src/operators/stake-management.md

 ```

 We notice that:
-* `id` stores the Base4 encoded address of the account.
+* `id` stores the Base64-encoded address of the account.
 * `general_balance` is the number of tokens which can be spent by a transfer
   transaction signed by the account's private key.
 * Each account can also serve as an escrow. `escrow_balance` is the number of
   tokens this account contains as an escrow and which can be reclaimed by the
   depositor.
 In our environment, both balances have 100 billion tokens.
-* Any outgoing transaction of the account must have an incremental `nonce`.
+* Any outgoing transaction from the account must have an incremental `nonce`.
 In
-  our case, the next outgoing transaction of the account will have `nonce: 0`.
+  our case, the next outgoing transaction of the account should have `nonce: 0`.

 ## Example: Burning tokens

-We will generate and sign our first transaction.
-Let's start with *burn*
+Next, we will generate and sign our first transaction.
+Let's start with a *burn*
-transaction which destroys the given number of account's tokens.
+transaction, which destroys the given number of tokens.
 To generate a
 burn transaction of 2000 tokens, sign and store the transaction to file `b.json`,
 type:
 ```bash